2014–15 Quaid-e-Azam Trophy

 The 2014–15 Quaid-e-Azam Trophy was the 57th edition of the Quaid-e-Azam Trophy, the premier domestic first-class cricket competition in Pakistan.
 It was contested by 26 teams representing 14 regional associations and 12 departments.
 (Note: The top level of domestic cricket in Pakistan was historically played by teams representing regional cricket associations and departments, which were owned and run by corporations, institutions or government departments.)

 The Pakistan Cricket Board made major changes to the structure of the domestic first-class competitions for the 2014–15 season.
 For the first time in three years, all teams competed in the Quaid-e-Azam Trophy, which was split into two divisions – named as the Gold and Silver leagues; the departments had competed in their own President's Trophy for the previous two seasons.
 There was also a change to the ball, with Pakistan's Gray's of Cambridge replacing Kookaburra as the competition's supplier.

-(SNGPL) won the Quaid-e-Azam Trophy for the second time, defeating in the final although the match resulted in a draw; SNGPL had been set a nominal target of 208 runs to win late on the final day, but had only faced 10 overs before the game ended.
+(SNG) won the Quaid-e-Azam Trophy for the second time, defeating in the final although the match resulted in a draw; SNG had been set a nominal target of 208 runs to win late on the final day, but had only faced 10 overs before the game ended.
 They secured the title by virtue of having amassing a 301-run lead in the first innings.